 A month of exploration upon Kauai and Hawaii, living in a tent and discovering the magnitude of the earth’s fiery core and feeling the power of the ocean, in addition to exploring the wildness abundant upon those verdant islands left an impression upon me.
 An impression that a place is more important than a name, more powerful than a location, a place resonates with our soul if we allow ourselves the opportunity to connect with it.
-In my explorations, I seek to discover the underlying value of a place, to develop a sense of the place in my soul, and in this way to share the wisdom I experience from the wonderful places of this world.
+In my explorations, I seek to discover the underlying value of a place, to develop a sense of the place in my soul, and in this way to share the wisdom gained through experience in the wonderful places of this world.

 Together with two friends, Seth Orme and Joe Dehnert, we founded the Packing It Out initiative with a mission to inspire a heightened stewardship ethic among recreationists.
 We accomplished this mission by thru-hiking the Appalachian Trail, cleaning up the litter we found on our path.
 We weighed and documented our journey so others could see the difference made and the challenge our public lands are facing.
 That year we cleaned up 1,100 pounds of litter.
 Such an experience lights fire in the soul that cannot be held back.

 The following year we set off on a thru-hike of the Pacific Crest Trail, again Packing It Out with an intention to leave the places we travel better than we found them.
-Over 2,659 miles of rugged mountains and desert later and having packed out over 720 pounds of litter, we arrived at the northern terminus of the PCT and thus completed our thru-hike.
+Over 2,650 miles of rugged mountains and desert later and having packed out over 720 pounds of litter, we arrived at the northern terminus of the PCT and thus completed our thru-hike.
 With cigars and champagne we celebrated our 5 months of experiences.